ohkami-rs/uibeam/README.md

 ### note

+**EXPERIMENTAL**.

-Currently UIBeam's hydration system is built upon [Preact](https://preactjs.com).
+Currently UIBeam's hydration/reactivity system is built upon [Preact](https://preactjs.com).
-This may be rewritten in pure Rust in the future, but may not, because of the potential reduction in the size of Wasm output.
+This will be rewritten in pure Rust in the future.

 ### usage